 Car 4296 brings up the rear of the Linden-bound Evanston train stopped at Main, looking north on October 21, 1968.
 The C&NW's Main Street-Evanston station is seen on the left.
 Note also the 1950s-era black and white station name sign on the southbound "L" platform.
 For a larger view, click here.
 (Photo by Doug Grotjahn, Collection of Joe Testagrose)

-The second station (the first actual "L" station) was constructed when the tracks were elevated, which was completed in 1910.
-The current station is most likely this structure.
-Today, Main is a ground level station house constructed of dark brick.
+The station built as part of the 1908-1910 track elevation project is the facility in use today.
+Main station has a ground level station house constructed of dark brick.
 Several elements, such as the style of the brickwork, quoins on the corners, hipped roof, formal five bay symmetry, 6/1 double-hung multipaned windows, and multipaned transoms over the doors, suggest a Georgian Revival style influence on the structure's design.
-The station houses only modest amenities.
-The fare collection booth is probably original and the interior walls are of glazed white tile.
-There is space for a newspaper concessionaire, but one has not occupied the station for many years.
+The station house had only modest amenities.
+The building was designed to have a main fare collection area in the middle, with corridors along the north and south ends of the building accessible through separate exterior doors which could allow passengers to bypass the interior fare controls during "pay-on-train" periods when no ticket agent was on duty.
+The interior walls of the station house are clad in glazed white tile and the station originally had an ornamental wooden ticket agent's booth, replaced when the current fare collection equipment was installed in the late 1990s.
 The rear of the station house opens onto a small open area which leads to a concrete tunnel beneath the tracks, through the embankment.
 Stairs to the each of the side platforms are on either side of the embankment.

 The original side platforms, a steel structure and canopy with wood decking, remain.
 The original metal railings near the center the platforms (the original sections) also remain, supplemented by simpler wooden railings on the platform extensions.
 Newer sodium vapor "shoe box" lights and fluorescent lights beneath the canopies illuminate the platforms.
 Two bus stop shelters provide further protection from the elements, substituting for windbreaks.
-The trees surrounding the platforms have gotten quite overgrown of late, extending over the platforms and growing down onto and through the railings.
-The lush foliage growing on and around the early 20th century platforms give the station an almost European feel, like the type of station found on the far suburban stations of the London Underground.
+The trees surrounding the platforms are sometimes a bit overgrown, extending over the platforms and growing down onto and through the railings.
+The lush foliage growing on and around the early 20th century platforms give the station an almost rural feel.

-As part of the CTA's® 2004-2008 Capital Improvement Plan, funding is provided for the design of extensive renovations at Main.
-The station will be accessible when reconstruction is complete.
-Funding was not anticipated to be available for this project until 2006-07, however.
-Funding was anticipated in the 2004-08 CIP for the reconstruction of Main in 2008.
+As part of the CTA's 2004-2008 Capital Improvement Plan, funding was provided for the design of extensive renovations at Main.
+The station would have been accessible when reconstruction was complete.
+Funding was anticipated in the 2004-08 CIP for the reconstruction of Main in 2008, but this plan was not pursued.

 The dual side platforms at Main, looking north on the southbound platform on June 25, 2001.
 The lush green foliage growing around the platforms give the scene a distinctly European suburban feel.
 For a larger view, click here.
 (Photo by Graham Garfield)